Date: Tuesday, March 11, 2025 - Tuesday, March 11, 2025

 Location: Zoom via RESNA Learn

 The Physical Therapists Community of Practice will present a draft position paper on Adaptive Cycling.
 RESNA members and others interested in the topic are invited to attend and share their thoughts and comments.
 This webinar is free, but registration is required.
-We plan to offer 0.1 IACET CEU for this webinar, pending Education Committee approval.
+We are offering 0.1 IACET CEU for this webinar, pending Education Committee approval.

 Benefits and Application of Adaptive Cycling